The Legacy of Pure Taqwa in the Life of the First Caliph of Islam

 His speech after the Prophet's (PBUH) death is most famous: "Whoever worships Muhammad, understand that Muhammad has died.
 Those who worship Allah should know that Allah is eternal and never dies.

-He was the Prophet Muhammad (ﷺ) closest friend, trusted counsellor, and father-in-law after the Prophet Muhammad (ﷺ) married his daughter Aisha (R.A).
+He was the Prophet Muhammad's (ﷺ) closest friend, trusted counselor, and father-in-law after the Prophet Muhammad (ﷺ) married his daughter Aisha (R.A).

 He is buried next to Prophet Muhammad (ﷺ) at the Masjid e Nabawi in Madinah, Saudi Arabia.